toddaustin07/DC_alarmserver/README.md

 Loading of device apps is initiated by DSCmanager through a bash script so that users can modify it for preference of running apps in foreground vs. background, piping output to logfiles, GUI option selection, etc.

 #### New to Alarmserver?
-Alarmserver is a program that will interface with an EyezOn Envisalink board that is wired to your DSC alarm board.
-Alarmserver provides an HTTP interface to/from the Envisalink via Ethernet so you can control, and get status from, your DSC alarm system.
+Alarmserver is a program that will interface with an EyezOn Envisalink module that is wired to your DSC system board.
+Alarmserver provides a software interface to/from the Envisalink via Ethernet so you can control, and get status from, your DSC alarm system.
 It was originally implemented to integrate with SmartThings via the graph URL, but that option may be going away sometime in 2021 or 2022 as SmartThings evolves it's platform.
 Ideally, you already have Alarmserver working in this original configuration, so that you've already configured your zones and have it successfully talking to the Envisalink and your DSC alarm system.

 For those new to alarmserver itself, please ask for assistance in the SmartThings Community topic for alarmserver.